slavkoss/fwphp/readme.md

 <br /><br />

-Developed on home PC Windows 10 64 bit and Apache web server.
-Some details are to do in version 6.1 but all important is visible in current version 6.0.

 1. Menus (Mnu module) are not based - no need, but can be based on B12phpfw which is best for CRUD modules like Oracle Forms form.
 2. Most frequent (best ?) blog design today - Jazeb Akram, Abdul Wali, Edwin Diaz...
 I used it in Blog (Msg) module based on B12phpfw code skeleton
 3. WYSIWYG Markdown or HTML editing (Mkd module not based - no need, but can be based on B12phpfw is used for blog posts or any txt file).
 Blog posts may be :
     1. oper. system files - practicaly unlimited size
-    2. or in MySQL/Oracle/or any DB : post (4000 characters I commented this in code), summary (4000 characters) and banner_img description (4000 characters)
+    2. or in MySQL/Oracle/or any DB : post (4000 characters I commented this in code), summary (4000 characters) and banner_img description (4000 characters oracle 11g, 32 kB >=12c)